 In this session x-rays may be done to determine the extent of the damage and if there is any evidence of infection, root canal therapy may be recommended to treat and resolve it prior to the crown being applied.

 The dentist will take an impression of the tooth or post implant over which the crown will be placed.
 The impression made will then be sent to the lab so that the cap can be manufactured.
 The tooth will then be shaved down so that the crown can fit properly over the entire visible surfaces of the tooth.
 The crown will then be bonded with a strong resin which is permanent.
 It is cured by means of a special light.

 Types of Porcelain Crowns

 While there are several types of dental crowns, there are actually two types of porcelain crowns.

-- All porcelain crowns, which are made fully of porcelain and provide the best match in terms of colour, to actual teeth.
+- All porcelain crowns burlington vt, which are made fully of porcelain and provide the best match in terms of colour, to actual teeth.
 They are not as strong as metal, alloy or porcelain-metal crowns, but they are still very durable and may even put pressure on your other teeth if you tend to grind during your sleep.
 They can sometimes become loose overtime, but can last a lifetime with proper daily maintenance and regular dental check-ups.

 - Porcelain crowns fused to metal offer better durability than all porcelain crowns, and can also be matched to the natural colour of your teeth.
 They cause more wearing to the teeth opposite them than other crown types and at times it is possible for the porcelain part of the crown to separate from the metal.
 The metal is placed on the inside of the crown for added strength and in some cases you may be able to see a thin line of darkness at the base of the tooth where the metal may show through.
 Based on the strength offered by this type is crown it can be used to replace multiple teeth in a bridge and is also suitable for the larger back teeth as well.